Robinhood is the app that got me started doing these investment app reviews in the first place, but why?

-Robinhood has been releasing new features like crazy, the most recent being fractional shares and a DRIP.
+Robinhood has been releasing new features like crazy, like fractional shares and a DRIP.

 With just those recent changes alone, Robinhood went from having one of the most basic services in the mobile investing app industry, to being an actual contender.

-Overall their service has been great for me over the last few months of me testing it out.
+Overall their service has been great for me over the last year.

 The ONLY problem I have personally had with the platform is the fact that when they were releasing fractional shares, Robinhood had some ridiculously huge fractional share waitlist that seemed to take forever, BUT now we have fractional shares… so problem solved.

-There HAVE been a few problems in the past, for example: at the beginning of 2020 there was a glitch that allowed people to glitch their buying power by doing some shenanigans with Options on margin accounts.
+There HAVE been a few problems in the past for other people, for example: at the beginning of 2020 there was a glitch that allowed people to glitch their buying power by doing some shenanigans with Options on margin accounts.
 This didn’t actually cause huge problems, BUT it was obviously not optimal.

 Overall though, Robinhood has done a decent job overcoming any obstacles they face, and they now have a wonderful service.